TV-Rename/Website/_manual/options/preferences-library-folders.md

 _Default:_ _**Specials**_

 Similarly, the _Season folder format:_ text box allows you to customise the name used when creating a "Season" in your media library. (\{Season\} is replaced by the season number.)

 _Default_ _**Season \{Season\}**_

+An entry of "Season {Season:2}" here will result in seasons using 2 digit numbers -

+Season 01, Season 02 etc.

+The `Tags` button will pop up a list of the tags that TV&nbsp;Rename will recognise in the _Season folder format:_ text box.

 {:.toplink}
 [Return to Top]()